leonlevitate/CV-Resume/README.md

 **ORBUS SOFTWARE** (May 2017 to Apr 2019)
 **Consultancy Operations Manager**

-- _**Operations Management**_ - Responsible for working cross functionally with Software Developers, and Business teams, implementing strategic improvements and creating processes for resource management, collaboration, and detailed reporting.
+- _**Operations Management**_ - Implemented strategic improvements and created processes for resource management, collaboration, and detailed reporting.
+Worked cross functionally with Software Developers, and Business teams,

-- _**Deployment Project Manager**_ - Hybrid role on-boarding 100+ clients per year and interacting with clients regarding project plans, timelines, and task dependencies.
+- _**Deployment Project Manager**_ - On-boarded 100+ clients per year and interacted with them regarding project plans, timelines, and task dependencies.

-- _**People Management**_ - Line Manager for EMEA team of 10 Consultants, responsible for engagement planning, utilisation metrics, aligned with client SLA’s and department KPI’s
+- _**People Management**_ - Line Managed a team of 10 Consultants, and took ownership of engagement planning and utilisation metrics, consistently hitting client SLA’s and department KPI’s

 ---